background-image

 Common Mistakes to Avoid

-• Neglecting to include measurable outcomes of previous projects.
+• Neglecting to include measurable achievements.

 Jordan Smith